- ADRC - a Brief Overview

 Request a Speaker

 The Aging & Disability Resource Center provides a variety of educational opportunities for our community.
 Our staff is skilled on a range of topics.
 If you would like to request a speaker, please fill out the request form and let us know your topic(s) of interested.
-The form can be returned to us by Email or mailed to:
+The form can be returned to us by emailing ADRC or mail to:

 8600 Sheridan Road